If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Don’t get me wrong — I love designer shoes.
 But unless I spot those pairs on sale or at a vintage store, I rarely shop luxury label footwear (after all, new versions can cost me a good portion of my paycheck).
 Still, living on a budget hasn’t caused my style to suffer.
 I’ve learned to live within my means while curating a wardrobe of staple and statement footwear that I’m proud to show off to the world.

-Now more than even before, many stores are offering cute and quality styles that won’t cost you a fortune.
-Famed brands and retailers such as Dr. Martens and DSW have long been supplying trendy goods for under $200, while tons of new players like Birdies and Rothy’s are making waves with their effortlessly chic and affordable offerings (think faux fur embellished slides and cozy knit flats made of recycled plastic water bottles).
+Now more than ever before, a range of stores are offering cute and quality styles that won’t cost you a fortune.
+Famed brands and retailers such as Dr. Martens and DSW have long been supplying trendy goods for under $200, while tons of new players like Birdies and Rothy’s are making waves with their effortlessly chic and affordable selections (think faux fur embellished slides and cozy knit flats made of recycled plastic water bottles).

 Because I spend a lots of my time shopping online, and own over four dozen pairs, I’ve curated some of my favorite places to buy affordable shoes that are sturdy, comfortable and, of course, stylish.
 Whether you’re in the market for polished dress shoes, versatile booties or daring heels, you’re bound to find what you need here.